alexzhangs/aws-cfn-vpn/README.md

 ### sample-*.conf

-`sample-*.conf` are config files used by `xsh-lib/aws/cfn/deploy` to automate AWS CloudFormation template deployment.
+`sample-*.conf` are config files used by `deploy.sh` to automate AWS CloudFormation template deployment.

-`xsh-lib/aws/cfn/deploy` can be installed from repo [xsh-lib/aws](https://github.com/xsh-lib/aws).
+> `xsh-lib/aws/cfn/deploy` is used by `deploy.sh` and can be installed from repo [xsh-lib/aws](https://github.com/xsh-lib/aws).

 ### *.sh